cncf/site-boilerplate/content/docs/getting-started.md

 ## Set up Netlify

-[Netlify](https://netlify.com) is the default publishing platform for Docs in a Box projects.
+[Netlify](https://netlify.com) is the default publishing platform for CNCF projects.

 To run your project on Netlify: